Capitol Hill Occupied Protest: Other crimes

+The SPD police blotter page listed FBI-reported law-enforcement incidents in the area: 37 incidents in 2019, and 65 incidents through June 30, 2020.

+Commentary

 On June 9, U.S. Senator Ted Cruz said that the zone was "endangering people's lives".
 President Trump demanded the following day that Inslee and Durkan "take back" the zone, saying that if they did not do it, he would do it for them.
 Inslee condemned Trump's involvement in the situation, telling him to "stay out of Washington state's business".
-On Twitter, Trump criticized Inslee and Durkan and called the protesters "domestic terrorists", and Durkan told the president to "go back to [his] bunker", referring to his having been evacuated to the Presidential Emergency Operations Center during protests the previous month.
+On Twitter, Trump criticized Inslee and Durkan and called the protesters "domestic terrorists", and Durkan told the president to "go back to [his] bunker", referring to his evacuation to the Presidential Emergency Operations Center during protests the previous month.
 Durkan said on June 11 that Trump wanted to construct a narrative about domestic terrorists with a radical agenda to fit his law-and-order initiatives, and that lawfully exercising the First Amendment right to demand more of society was patriotism, not terrorism.

 USA Today called the zone a "protest haven", the World Socialist Web Site described the zone as an "anarchistic commune", and The Nation called it "an anti-capitalist vision of community sovereignty without police."
 Conservative commentator Guy Benson called the occupation of Capitol Hill "communist cosplay".
 Rosette Royale, writing for Rolling Stone, called the zone "a peaceful realm where people build nearly everything on the fly, as they strive to create a world where the notion that black lives matter shifts from being a slogan to an ever-present reality."
 Tobias Hoonhout, writing for National Review, contrasted the mainstream media coverage of the zone, which he deemed sympathetic, to the negative coverage of the 2016 Malheur National Wildlife Refuge occupation.
 Gregory J. Wallance, writing for The Hill, called the zone "a cautionary tale for police defunding".

-Fox News's website posted photographs purportedly from the zone on June 12, include a man with an assault rifle from an earlier Seattle protest and smashed windows from other parts of Seattle.
+Fox News's website posted photographs purportedly from the zone on June 12, include a man with a military-style rifle from an earlier Seattle protest and smashed windows from other parts of Seattle.
 The website posted an article about protests in Seattle whose accompanying photo, of a burning city, had been taken in Saint Paul, Minnesota, the previous month.
 According to The Washington Post, "Fox's coverage contributed to the appearance of armed unrest".
 The manipulated and misleading photos were removed, with Fox News saying that it "regret[ted] these errors".
 Monty Python alumnus John Cleese tweeted on June 15, after a Fox News anchorwoman read a Reddit post on-air indicating purported "signs of rebellion" within the zone, that the post was a joke referring to a scene in Monty Python and the Holy Grail.